franacc12312/twitterZK/README.md

 # Twitter OAuth Authentication App

-A simple web application that allows users to authenticate with their Twitter account using OAuth 2.0 and view basic account information including:
+A simple web application that allows users to authenticate with their Twitter account using OAuth 2.0 and connect their Ethereum wallet using MetaMask to view basic account information including:
 - Twitter ID
 - Account age (in years)
 - Number of followers
+- Ethereum wallet address

 ## Features

 - Secure OAuth 2.0 authentication flow with Twitter
 - PKCE (Proof Key for Code Exchange) for enhanced security
+- Ethereum wallet integration with MetaMask (mandatory login alongside Twitter)
 - Responsive user interface
 - Session-based storage (no persistent data)
 - Comprehensive error handling